Hypermobility and EDS: What is the best diet?

 • Sodium: Simply put, the more sodium in your body, the means more circulating volume you have, which means a better tolerance level for being upright when we take into account issues such as POTS.
 An increase of salt will also cause vasoconstriction, helping to reduce the amount of venous pooling (extra blood that collects in the veins) in the legs, whilst also increasing your blood volume and preventing a drop in your blood pressure.
 The recommended sodium intake for the non-hypermobile population in the UK is 6 grams, however, for those with hypermobility and EDS, 6-8 seems to be recommended, even pushing up to 5-10g/day for very symptomatic patients.
 However, in America, it is recommended at about 2,300mg/2.3g of sodium for healthy adults, and 3-10g of sodium for POTS patients.

-• Protein: Proteins are essential dietary components that play a pivotal role in various bodily functions.
+• Protein: Proteins are essential dietary components that are pivotal in various bodily functions.
 Composed of chains of amino acids, proteins are the building blocks for tissues, enzymes, hormones, and other crucial molecules.
 While the body can produce some amino acids, others, termed essential amino acids, must be sourced from our diet.
 These amino acids are vital for the body to produce the proteins required for countless functions, including collagen synthesis, which is particularly relevant for individuals with EDS.
-For individuals with EDS and hypermobility, protein takes on an even more significant role.
+Protein plays an even more significant role in the lives of individuals with EDS and hypermobility.
 These individuals often engage in rehabilitation exercises to enhance joint stability and reduce the risk of dislocations and pain.
-Consuming adequate protein ensures that the muscles have the necessary building blocks to recover and strengthen, aiding in the overall rehabilitation process.
+Consuming adequate protein ensures that the muscles have the necessary building blocks to recover and strengthen, aiding overall rehabilitation.

-While there’s no specific protein requirement unique to EDS patients, it’s essential to understand that your protein needs might need to be tweaked by a professional, based on your activity level, type of exercise, illnesses like infections, or healing from injury, etc.
+While there’s no specific protein requirement unique to EDS patients, it’s essential to understand that a professional might need to tweak your protein needs based on your activity level, type of exercise, illnesses like infections, healing from injury, etc.

 The Gap in Research for EDS and Diets